Russia beats Switzerland 2-0 to win Billie Jean King Cup

 “An amazing feeling,” Kasatkina said.
 “I won the first match (in the group stage), now I play in the final and I’m happy I’ve brought this very important point to my team.”

-The 12 teams in the tournament were divided into four groups of three in a new competition format.
-Only the group winners advanced to the semifinals.
+The 12 teams in the finals were divided into four groups of three teams.
+Only the group winners advanced to Friday’s semifinals.

 Russia dominated Group A in the tournament after victories over defending champion France and Canada before eliminating the United States in the semifinal.

-The United States is the most successful nation in the competition with 18 trophies.
+The U.S. is the most successful nation in the competition with 18 trophies.

 Switzerland advanced to the semis from Group D, considered the toughest in the tournament, defeating both the Czech Republic and Germany on the way.